VisionSystemsInc/docker_recipes/README.md

 |Build Args|PIPENV_VIRTUALENV - The location of the pipenv virtualenv|
 |Output dirs|/tmp/pipenv|

-Pipenv is the new way to manage python requirements+virtualenv on project.
+Pipenv is the new way to manage python requirements (within a virtualenv) on project.

 Since this is setting up a virtualenv, you can't just move `/usr/local/pipenv` to anywhere in the destination image, it must created in the correct location.
 If this needs to be changed, adjust the `PIPENV_VIRTUALENV` arg.

 The python used to call `get-pipenv` will be default python for all other pipenv calls.

-This recipe is a little different, in that it's just a script to set up the virtualenv in the destination docker.
-Virtualenvs have to be done this way, do to their non-portable nature, and especially so since this virtualenv creates other virtutalenvs that need to point to the system python.
+This recipe is a little different from other recipes in that it's just a script to set up the virtualenv in the destination docker.
+Virtualenvs have to be done this way do to their non-portable nature; this is especially true because this virtualenv creates other virtutalenvs that need to point to the system python.

 ### Example